SAFETAG/SAFETAG/content/guides/risk_modeling/examples/pre-mortum_sample_process.md

     * If any of the impacts identified in the pre-mortum are not covered ask participants where they would go.
     * Take photos of the threats once you have finished enumerating them.
     * Write risks on one set of post-its and impacts on another color of post it's to make it easy to keep track.
+	* Look at the["CVSS V2 Base Metrics"](https://ics-cert.us-cert.gov/sites/default/files/documents/Cyber_Security_Assessments_of_Industrial_Control_Systems.pdf#page=31) for an example of the severity of different threats.

-**Impact Identification:** This exercise has the trainee lead the participants on a brainstorming of hypothetical consequences (impacts) when the threats identified earlier occur.
+**Impact Identification: (30 minutes per process)** This exercise has the trainee lead the participants on a brainstorming of hypothetical consequences (impacts) when the threats identified earlier occur.

   * Give participants a pen and three sticky note pads.
   * Explain the topic and the categories. [^GPR_8_impacts]
     * Staff/People - (which includes families, friends, and beneficiaries): temporary or permanent physical injury, temporary or longer-term psychological damage, death, legal costs, cost of medical treatment, loss of morale or trust in management.
-    * Organization - loss of or damage to assets, operational inefficiency, loss of programme quality or outright suspension; loss of reputation; loss of funding.
+    * Organization - loss of or damage to assets, operational inefficiency, loss of program quality or outright suspension; loss of reputation; loss of funding.
     * Program - reduced program quality, temporary suspension of the program, forced termination of the program.
-  * Instruct each person to generate impacts based upon the exiting threat clustering from **Threat Identification.**
+  * Instruct each person to generate DIRECT impacts based upon the exiting threat clustering from **Threat Identification.**
   * Include only one impact per sticky note.
   * Have one participant quickly describe then place an impact on the board writing along side it the threat that causes it.
   * Invite others to place similar/the same impacts in proximity and quickly describe how it can occurs.
   * Repeat the process until all impacts are included.
+  * Have participants add stickies for any secondary/cascading impacts
   * Discuss and rearrange impacts as groupings emerge.
   * Label impact clusters that appear.